stanbaek/ece487/vscode.md

 settings.json under .vscode
 If not exist, create it by Settings (Gear Icon) > Settings > Workspace > Open Settings (Top Right)

+The following setting.json file works with pip install black pip install flake8

+TODO: If we install the following vscode Extensions
+- pylint (Microsoft)
+- Flake (Microsoft)
+- Black Formatter (Microsoft)
+the settings.json file should be changed.

 {